andyagdw/bootcamp_coding_tasks/README.md

    and scalable code.
 It helps in solving complex problems and designing robust algorithms.

 3. Task Manager Application <br />
-   Employing the 'Model-View-Controller' pattern, this project facilitates users to effortlessly create, update, remove, or view tasks, deadlines, priorities, and categories.
+   Employing the 'Model-View-Controller' pattern, this program facilitates users to effortlessly create, update, remove, or view tasks, deadlines, priorities, and categories.
 Please note that tasks do not get saved to a database - see my [task_manager_app](https://github.com/andyagdw/task_manager_app) repository.